 Morning and Evening Prayers

 The time and location for morning and evening prayers will be posted on the program schedule.
 All participants are expected to attend group prayers.
 Only those who have received the Protector Practice are required to attend that evening practice.

 The time and location for protector practice will be posted on the program schedule but is typically scheduled for late afternoon.
 Attendance is restricted to those vajrayana practitioners who have received the protector transmission and liturgy.
 Protector practice is done in Tibetan unless announced otherwise.

 In general, for any program at Lotus Garden, as a sign of respect, students will stand when the teacher enters and take their seats after the teacher is seated.
 When a teaching ends, students again stand as the teacher exits.

 For teachings by Jetsün Khandro Rinpoche or other eminent teachers, members of the Vajra team will make sure students are standing when the teacher enters.
 After the teacher enters and prostrates, the students prostrate three times to the teacher—a sign of respect to the teacher and the teachings.
 New students may take their cues from older students.

 Shoes are always left outside the shrine room.
 Please dress neatly and avoid torn or dirty clothing.
+No shorts, please.
 For men, slacks and a dress shirt are appropriate.
 For women, nice slacks or a longer skirt are appropriate, and a shawl as desired.
 Tibetan ‘chubas’ are not required.
 A long skirt which allows you to sit comfortably is acceptable.

-Keep Shrine room Tidy
+Keep Shrine Room Tidy